-Christopher D. Frey, a former federal prosecutor and a partner in the Litigation Department, and Head of the firm’s Tokyo office, focuses his practice on white-collar and regulatory defense, government and internal investigations and complex litigation.
+Christopher D. Frey, a former federal prosecutor and a partner in the Litigation Department, and Head of the firm’s Tokyo office, focuses his practice on white-collar and regulatory defense, government and internal investigations, and high-stakes litigation.

 Chris’s current and recent representations include:

 - A significant Japanese financial institution in parallel federal and state regulatory proceedings in the United States;

 - A Japanese company in connection with an investigation conducted by a multilateral development bank of potential corruption issues;

 - Japanese companies in Foreign Corrupt Practices Act investigations;

 - A major Japanese conglomerate and its U.S. subsidiary in a fraud investigation conducted by the U.S. Attorney’s Office for the Central District of California;